1. Home

 8/10

-The Honda Jazz has a bit of a fuddy-duddy image but that’s not entirely justified.
+The Honda Jazz has a bit of a fuddy-duddy image but that’s not fair on this fine small car.
 The latest model, launched in 2020, is loaded with technology and comes with hybrid power as standard, while its certainly more sharp-suited to look at than older versions.

 The hybrid-only Jazz includes a slick automatic gearbox and an electric motor, which enables the petrol engine to kick in and out around town, making for a very relaxed drive in heavy traffic.
 It’s also surprisingly quiet and refined on the move, and the Honda Jazz is well up to the job of darting in and out of motorway traffic.